NateTheGreatt/bitECS/docs/Intro.md

 Systems define how entities behave in a data-oriented programming approach.
 They work by querying for entities with specific components and applying behavior based on those components.
 This separation of behavior (systems) from data (components) provides flexibility in game design.

-While `bitECS` doesn't enforce a specific system implementation, we recommend using simple functions that can be chained together.
+While `bitECS` doesn't enforce a specific system implementation, it is recommended to using simple functions that can be chained together.
 Here's an example:

 ```ts
 const moveBody = (world) => {